polina-c/layerlens/README.md

 ## Prerequisites

-Install `Markdown Preview Mermaid Support` extension to VSCode.
+Install `Markdown Preview Mermaid Support` extension to VSCode, to see the diagrams in VSCode preview.

 ## Generate Diagrams

-Then run:
+Run:

 ```
 dart run layerlens